-The City resolution adopting the Joint Plan update will be sent by the City to the Washington State Department of Commerce for the required 60-day review before the ordinance is adopted, in accordance with RCW 36.70A.106.
+The City resolution adopting the Joint Plan update was sent by the City to the Washington State Department of Commerce for the required 60-day review before the ordinance is adopted, in accordance with RCW 36.70A.106 on April 8, 2021.

-The ordinance adopting the Joint Plan update will be sent by the County to the Washington State Department of Commerce for the required 60-day review before the ordinance is adopted, in accordance with RCW 36.70A.106.
+The County ordinance adopting the Joint Plan update will be sent by the County to the Washington State Department of Commerce for the required 60-day review before the ordinance is adopted, in accordance with RCW 36.70A.106.

-A Notice of Public Hearing for the City and County Planning Commissions will be issued prior to the prior to the public hearing on the Joint Plan update.
-The notice will be posted, published as a press release, distributed to interested individuals and entities that have requested such notices, and published in The Olympian.
+A Notice of Public Hearing for the City and County Planning Commissions was issued on April 28, 2021 prior to the prior to the public hearing on the Joint Plan update.
+The notice was posted, published as a press release, distributed to interested individuals and entities that have requested such notices, and published in The Olympian.

-The City and County Planning Commissions are expected to schedule a joint public hearing for the proposed Joint Plan update on May 20, 2021.
+The City and County Planning Commissions scheduled a joint public hearing for the proposed Joint Plan update on May 20, 2021.
 Following the public hearing and deliberations, the City and County Planning Commissions will send their joint recommendation to the Tumwater City Council and the Thurston County Board of Commissioners.